There are many companies out there who will tell you they offer the best home insulation for your situation. But do they really?

 The biggest issue I find these days is that there’s so much choice with all the different types of insulation on the market and each insulation company would have us believe that theirs is the best.

-Unfortunately it’s very difficult to list all the different types of insulation available from all the different suppliers, as each of them can make tiny tweaks to their product which will then give different results.
+Unfortunately it’s very difficult to simply list the best home insulation as all the different types of insulation that are available from all the different suppliers can be tweaked slightly which will then give different results.

 So I’ve decided to go back to basics and give you a list of the main types of insulation available with their performance figures.
 That way regardless of what individual companies do to “tweak” their product you can ask them what the basic material is and you’ll be able to see how that basic product performs compared to others.